-From a sculpture of a mummified Kurt Cobain to a crumbling elephant, 33 year-old Villar Rojas combines pop culture, science fiction and quantum mechanics with the natural world to create a contemporary Pompeii.
-Fabricated almost entirely out of mud, clay and brick, this grey and dusty vision of the future offers a fantastical comment on the fragility of the world’s ecology.
+From a sculpture of a mummified Kurt Cobain to a crumbling elephant, 33 year-old Villar Rojas combined pop culture, science fiction and quantum mechanics with the natural world to create a contemporary Pompeii.
+Fabricated almost entirely out of mud, clay and brick, this grey and dusty vision of the future offered a fantastical comment on the fragility of the world’s ecology.

 One of the most exciting artists to have emerged in recent years, Villar Rojas has become renowned for his large-scale sculptural works, predominantly made in clay and brick.
-This exhibition is one of two opening shows for the newly launched Serpentine Galleries.
-The other, Marisa Merz, runs concurrently at the Serpentine Gallery.
+This exhibition was one of two opening shows for the newly launched Serpentine Galleries.
+The other, Marisa Merz, ran concurrently at the Serpentine Gallery.

 Working with a team of collaborating builders, sculptors and engineers, Villar Rojas tested the limits of clay to create an apparently fossilised world of ruins and ancient monuments that played with the concept of time, history, modernity and the future.
 Overarching connections between his projects create a larger narrative, with themes and forms reappearing and reconfiguring themselves over time.
 As with My Dead Family, which saw him create a 28-metre-long sculpture of a whale stranded in a forest for the Biennial at the End of The World, each installation can seem as if it is the last chapter of an unknown mythical saga.